Zimbabwe Country Commercial Guide

 Last published date:

-Applicable rates depend on the category of goods, but in general, the government charges higher import duties on finished goods than on raw materials and intermediate goods, as a means of assisting the country’s manufacturing sector.
-There are three different types of payments upon importation of goods into Zimbabwe: import duty, surtax, and value added tax (VAT) as described in the Harmonized System Tariffs Handbook and other relevant legislation.
-Most imported goods are subject to surtax and VAT of 15 percent.
-The government uses the General Agreement on Trade and Tariffs (GATT) method of customs valuation.
+Zimbabwe’s import tariff structure is designed to support the country’s manufacturing sector by imposing higher duties on finished goods than on raw materials and intermediate goods.
+There are three types of payments required upon importation: import duty, surtax, and value-added tax (VAT), as outlined in the Harmonized System Tariffs Handbook and other relevant legislation.
+Most imported goods are subject to a surtax and VAT of 15 percent.
+The government uses the General Agreement on Trade and Tariffs (GATT) method for customs valuation.

-All exports require a customs declaration form (CD1) to ensure that exporters remit proceeds back to the country within 90 days.
-Some wildlife products are restricted through international conventions governing their trade, such as the Convention on International Trade in Endangered Species (CITES).
+All exports require a customs declaration form (CD1) to ensure exporters remit proceeds back to Zimbabwe within 90 days.
+Certain wildlife product exports are restricted under international conventions, such as the Convention on International Trade in Endangered Species (CITES).

 ×